Our knowledge of orthopaedics. Your best health.

 Because patients have varied elbow conditions, complete recovery time is different for everyone.

-It takes longer to recover from more complicated procedures.
-Although the incisions are small in arthroscopy, extensive damage within the joint can be repaired with the procedure.
+• If you had a more complicated procedure, recovery may take longer.
+Although the incisions are small in arthroscopy, extensive damage within the joint may have required extensive work.
 Full recovery may take several months.
 Although it can be a slow process, following your surgeon's guidelines and rehabilitation plan is vital to a successful outcome.

 Last Reviewed